bluekitchen/btstack/chipset/README.md

 The newer DA14585 uses the same firmware upload mechanism as the 581 model.
 In addition, it supports both Data Length Extension as well as multiple concurrent roles.

+The even newer DA1469x uses an external flash.
+The DA 1469x SDK contains a HCI firmware that can be compiled and downloaded into flash using the SmartSnippets Studio.

 **BD Addr** fixed to 80:EA:CA:00:00:01.
 No command in HCI firmware to set it differently.
 Random addresses could be used instead.

 **Baud rate**: The baud rate is fixed at 115200 with the provided firmware.
-A higher baud rate could be achieved by re-compiling the HCI firmware using Dialog's HCI SDK.
+A higher baud rate could be achieved by re-compiling the HCI firmware.

-**BTstack integration**: *btstack_chipset_da14581.c* contains the code to download the provided HCI firmware into the SRAM of the DA14581.
+**BTstack integration**: *btstack_chipset_da14581.c* contains the code to download the provided HCI firmware into the SRAM of the DA1458x.
 After that, it can be used as any other HCI chipset.
+No special support needed for DA1469x.

 ## Espressif ESP32